UTSA-ICS/rebac/README.md

 rebac
 ====

-SIOS PDP service for Openstack
+REBAC PDP service for Openstack

 This service will act as a Policy Decision Point (PDP) for any OpenStack service.<br>
-A OpenStack service's Policy Enforcement engine will make a REST call to SIOS PDP service for a Policy Decision.<br>
+A OpenStack service's Policy Enforcement engine will make a REST call to REBAC PDP service for a Policy Decision.<br>
-The SIOS PDP service will always respond with a 'True' of 'False' as a result of the Policy Query.<br>
+The REBAC PDP service will always respond with a 'True' of 'False' as a result of the Policy Query.<br>
-In addition to the standard OpenStack HTTP headers, the follwing two HTTP headers are required by SIOS PDP api:<br>
+In addition to the standard OpenStack HTTP headers, the follwing two HTTP headers are required by REBAC PDP api:<br>
 1. 'X-Action'<br>
 2. 'X-Target'